slatedocs/slate/source/index.html.md

 # Introduction

-Welcome to Sensum Emotion AI API & SDK.
+Welcome to the Sensum Emotion AI API & SDK.

-The Sensum API and SDKs enable you to build services or products which respond to emotional events in real time.
+The Sensum API and SDK enables you to build services or products which respond to emotional events in real time.